black-sat/black/docs/website/source/index.rst

 Welcome to **BLACK**'s website.

-BLACK is temporal reasoning framework for Linear Temporal Logic (LTL) and related logics.
+BLACK is a temporal reasoning framework for Linear Temporal Logic (LTL) and related logics.

 BLACK is open-source and released under the MIT license.
 For its source code,